 How fingerprint error rate is evaluated?

-To evaluate fingerprint error rate of a target recognition system, it is taken through the security ad performance evaluation process.
+To evaluate the fingerprint error rate of a target recognition system, it is taken through the security ad performance evaluation process.
 During this process, the target system’s security is evaluated by making fingerprint matching attempts with registered as well as imposter fingerprint scans.
 Data of the outcomes (match / no match) is collected and analyzed.
-It is made sure that the system performs as per expectations and false rejection rate and false acceptance rate is below the set standards.
-If they are not, the system is recalibrated until the expected performance is exhibited by the systems.
+It is made sure that the system performs as per expectations and the false rejection rate and the false acceptance rate is below the set standards.
+If they are not, the system is recalibrated until the expected performance is exhibited in the systems.

 Limitations of fingerprint biometrics

 Fingerprint biometrics has attained the level at which it can be securely used for personal identification and authentication from low to high security applications.
-This technology can be tweaked for high security (such as two / multi-finger authentication) as well as convenience focused use cases (such as authentication with partial fingerprints on mobile phones).
-It can also be used with other authentication factors (such as passwords, IDs, etc.) for even higher security by setting up two / multi-factor authentication.
+This technology can be tweaked for high security (such as two / multi-finger authentication) as well as convenience-focused use cases (such as authentication with partial fingerprints on mobile phones).
+It can also be used with other authentication factors (such as passwords, IDs, etc.) for even higher security by setting up two/multi-factor authentication.

 However, fingerprint biometrics still has many limitations and challenges to address.